 Insider's Tip: These camps are much more rustic; you’ll need to supply your own water and pack out your rubbish.

-This lively seaport town, the largest coastal city between San Francisco and Portland, Oregon, has split-personality charm: a sense of history in the handsomely restored, Victorian-era Old Town district, a still-working seaport where crusty fishing boats chug in and out of a protected harbour, logging trucks rumbling through town, and an eco-conscious college vibe thanks to Humboldt State, in the nearby town of Arcata.
-Hundreds of ornate 19th-century homes, like the Carson Mansion, a paragon of Queen Anne architecture now housing a private club at the end of Second Street, reflect the prosperity of Eureka’s formative years, when lumber was king.
-The entire city is a state historic landmark, a captivating mix of nature and culture with a small-town feel.
+This lively seaport town, the largest coastal city between San Francisco and Portland, Oregon, has a split personality charm: a sense of history in the handsomely restored, Victorian era Old Town district, a still working seaport where crusty fishing boats chug in and out of a protected harbour, logging trucks rumbling through town, and an eco conscious college vibe thanks to Humboldt State, in the nearby town of Arcata.
+Hundreds of ornate 19th century homes, like the Carson Mansion, a paragon of Queen Anne architecture now housing a private club at the end of Second Street, reflect the prosperity of Eureka’s formative years, when lumber was king.
+The entire city is a state historic landmark, a captivating mix of nature and culture with a small town feel.

-Start your visit along the waterfront, where a pretty esplanade provides nice views of the harbour and adjacent Humboldt Bay.
-Visit the small maritime museum, then board the MV Madaket, a snug ferryboat plying the bay since 1910, for a 75-minute guided cruise.
-In adjacent Old Town, make a beeline for the outstanding Humboldt Bay Tourism Center, where you can sample local wines, beers and local oysters, ask for tips on nearby galleries, gift shops and eateries, and book guided tours and adventures.
+Start your visit on the waterfront, where a pretty esplanade provides nice views of the harbour and adjacent Humboldt Bay.
+Visit the small maritime museum, then board the MV Madaket, a snug ferryboat plying the bay since 1910, for 75 minute guided cruise.
+In adjacent Old Town, make a beeline for the outstanding Eureka Visitors Center, where you can sample local wines, beers and oysters, ask for tips on nearby galleries, gift shops and restaurants, and book guided tours and adventures.

 This redwood grove’s name is a gross understatement.
 The trees here are not just tall but mind-bogglingly immense, towering as high as 379 feet—taller than a 35-storey building.
 To visit this special place, you must obtain a free permit at the Kuchel Visitor Center and then drive about 45 minutes to the Tall Trees trailhead, but it’s worth the trouble.
 The Park Service limits the number of cars because the access road is narrow, but that just means more solitude for you.
 From the trailhead, it’s a 1.3-mile hike downhill to the grove, which is set on a moist floodplain alongside Redwood Creek.
 All the trees are behemoths, but the 368-foot Libby Tree commands attention because it was long considered the tallest tree in the world.
 It lost its title when a 379-foot-tall tree was found in 2006.
 The location of the ‘new’ tallest tree has been kept secret, but it’s somewhere in this watershed.
 Several side trails lead out of the big trees to the gravel banks of Redwood Creek, a fine place to relax with a book in the summer months.
 Be sure to save energy for the uphill hike back to your car.